2020 Council of the District of Columbia election: General election

+Ward 2

 A recall attempt had been made against Evans, but the District of Columbia Board of Elections ruled that the recall campaign couldn't collect signatures due to them not filing the proper campaign finance paperwork.
-Evans, the longest serving member of the city council who had served from the 2nd district since 1991, resigned on January 17, 2020, while under investigation for ethics violations and after all twelve other members voted unanimously to recommend his expulsion.
+Evans, the longest serving member of the city council since his first election in 1991, resigned on January 17, 2020, while under investigation for ethics violations and after all twelve other members voted unanimously to recommend his expulsion.
 His resignation caused a special election to be held.
 Evans announced that he would run in the special election on January 28, but later dropped out of the special election while remaining in the Democratic primary.

 Pinto won in the special election and the Democratic nomination.
 She won in the general election against independent candidates Randy Downs and Martín Miguel Fernandez and Statehood Green nominee Peter Bolton.